drehauf/api/README.md

 ```

 ### Development Secrets

+We use [docs](https://www.npmjs.com/package/dotenv) to keep secrets.

 > ⚠️ The `.env` file containing the secrets is included in `.gitignore` and will not be tracked

-You need to add the file and the following secrets yourself:
+You need to add the file to root and the following secrets yourself:
-- `TOP_SECRET`: does nothing yet

-See [docs](https://www.npmjs.com/package/dotenv) or more information
+- `TYPEORM_CONNECTION`: type of database to use
+- `TYPEORM_HOST`: database host adress
+- `TYPEORM_PORT`: database port
+- `TYPEORM_USERNAME`: username with database access rights
+- `TYPEORM_PASSWORD`: password for username
+- `TYPEORM_DATABASE`: database name
+- `TYPEORM_SYNCHRONIZE`: enable synchronization of entites every time the app is run
+- `TYPEORM_LOGGING`: enable logging
+- `TYPEORM_ENTITIES`: the entity file locations

 ## Test